 The annual Civil War Program brings engaging guest speakers to share all the things they didn't teach you in history class.
 All proceeds directly benefit the preservation of Battlefield Park.

-June 22 at 6:30 pm
+December 8, 2022 at 6:30 pm

 Cullman Hall, NC History Center

 Local historian and award-winning Civil War author Wade Sokolosky returns to New Bern with a deeper dive into his most recent book, North Carolina’s Confederate Hospitals, Vol. I, 1861-1863

 If you saw Sokolosky’s 2020 presentation, you’re in luck.
 If you didn't hear him then, even better.

 With fresh information and insights drawn from extensive original research in his recently published book, this new program will explore the weeks leading up to the battle of New Bern.
 Drilling down on New Bern's hospitals, it concludes with the chaotic Confederate retreat toward Kinston.
 In this oft-overlooked topic, Sokolosky shares the poignant stories, as told by the participants - both men and women - of their care for the sick and wounded.